-I wanted to keep you abreast of all the measures that Poway Unified has taken since we held our Districtwide safety forum in March.
+Measures that Poway Unified has taken since we held our Districtwide safety forum in March 2018.
 We have been proactively working to keep our schools safe so that our students can continue to thrive and learn.

 Security & Safety Assessment